takanuva15/MenuClip/README.md

 Special thanks to the people who've helped me with coding obstacles by answering my questions on the AutoHotkey forums.
 You can see my various questions and people's responses [here](https://www.autohotkey.com/boards/search.php?author_id=117081&sr=posts).

 I used the library [`Class_OD_Colors`](https://www.autohotkey.com/boards/viewtopic.php?t=338) for coloring certain controls when dark theme is active.
 (Please note that library files may not be covered under the same license that the repository is under.
-If such is the case, a comment will be placed at the top of the library file indicating its status)
+If such is the case, a comment will be placed at the top of the library file indicating its status).
+Also used other libraries with credits given in the file's comments.